 In addition to the diverse vegetation, there are many species of birds and mammals roaming around freely in the garden.
 We managed to spot marmosets and a few large stork-like birds but if you’re lucky, you might see toucans and various other colorful birds, different species of monkeys, and even sloths!

-The entrance fee to the Botanical Garden is 15 Reais (3 EUR) – remember to bring cash, as your credit card might not be accepted.
+The entrance fee to the Botanical Garden is 67 Reais (around 13 USD) for foreigners – remember to bring cash, as your credit card won’t be accepted.

 The steps are very popular with tourists and during the daytime, dozens of people line up at the bottom section of the stairs to get a photo.
-If you don’t feel like waiting in a queue, walk further up to the top to get an equally good picture (just without the words ‘Escadaria Selaron’).
+If you don’t feel like waiting in a queue, walk further up to the top to get an equally good picture (just without the words ‘Escadaria Selaron’ on the steps).

 What better way to start your Saturday morning than joining a bloco and opening the first beer at 8 am?
 We joined one in Santa Teresa neigborhood called Céu na Terra which translates into Heaven on Earth.